Strategic Control Caster Builds in DnD 5e

 First, though, a bit of background on my class choices.

-Half-casters (Artificers, Paladins, and Rangers) do get some of these spells.
-I haven’t included them here because half-casters learn these spells much later than full-casters, making them less useful in fulfilling this role.
-Be aware, though, that all three of the half-caster classes can dabble in this role.
+Half-casters (Artificers, Paladins, and Rangers) get some of these spells.
+They’re not included here because half-casters learn these spells much later than full-casters, making them less useful in fulfilling this role.
+That said, all three of the half-caster classes can dabble in this role.

-Second, I’m only comparing spells available to the base classes.
+Second, only spells available to the base classes are listed.
 Many subclasses (particularly Warlock subclasses) gain some additional control spells that can make them a better fit for the role than my ratings would indicate.
 I may build a guide that gets that granular someday, but for now, that’s beyond the scope of this article.

 Control Spell Options by Class